 Can I Make Almond Flour At Home?

 Yes.
 Making almond flour, or almond meal, at home is both simple and cost effective.
-With little equipment, and some almonds, you will have your own almond flour to use in no time.
+With little equipment, and some almonds, you can learn how to make almond flour in no time!

 - Food processor or blender